iot-portal-device-management/api/README.md

   </a>
 </h1>

-This repository houses the APIs and queue workers needed for IoT Portal Device Management.
+This repository houses the APIs and jobs needed for IoT Portal Device Management.

 ## 👏 Contributing